No matter what software you use, from Photoshop to iPhoto to Lightroom, it’s easy adjusting white balance in you pictures using these simple steps.

 So, for this shot, I start by selecting color balance.
 In Photoshop, you can find it under Image>Adjustments>Color Balance.

-You will see this little window pop up:
+You will see this little window pop up with sliders for your different color channels:

 A little better.
 Yellow is gone, but let’s try removing some of that red.
 Slide my triangle over to cyan…